Frederick Adolph Fiegenbaum

 Frederick's 1st marriage

-Details of Frederike's birth family and of her life are not currently known.
+Details of Frederike's birth family and of her early life are not currently known.

 Fiegenbaum - Figge family